-I’m a long time responsible gun owner and enthusiast who, like many, would like to see more controls on semi-automatic rifles; particularly, what many refer to as “assault rifles”.
-Indeed, I’m well aware of all the Kool-Aid on both sides surrounding assault weapons, and I think both sides have some rather questionable notions about them.
-The extreme left seems to have developed an irrational fear and hatred of all guns and the extreme right believes the only solution to guns are more guns (the recent shooting in Las Vegas has shown that “more guns” couldn’t have saved anyone).
-I used to drink the gun rights Kool-Aid.
-I’d spent over 15 years shooting and smithing guns, gotten the NRA certifications to supervise ranges and to carry concealed weapons, and have been an avid long range shooter.
-Up until a few years ago, when I sold the rights to it, I produced the #1 ballistics computer in the App Store, and made a very comfortable revenue off of the gun community with just a few hours a month of coding.
-I’ve watched both the community and the ranges change dramatically over the years, and the current state of extremism in this country has become more than evident.
+I’m a long time responsible gun owner who, like most sensible people, want more controls on semi-automatic rifles – particularly, assault rifles.
+Indeed, there’s Kool-Aid on both sides about assault weapons, and both have some questionable notions about them.
+The extreme left seems to have developed an irrational fear and hatred of all guns and the extreme right believes the only solution to guns are more guns.
+Consider this alternative perspective from someone who’s spent over 15 years shooting and smithing guns, obtained NRA certifications to supervise ranges and carry concealed weapons, and up until a few years ago – when I sold the rights to it – produced the #1 ballistics calculator in the App Store.

 Different From Any Other Rifle?

 My gun collection is a lot smaller than it used to be.
-I’m down to a bolt action rifle, a shotgun, a lever rifle, and a handgun.
 I used to own several of the AR-15s I’m referring to, as well as AR-10s (the .308 version of an AR-15).
-Some people buy them either because they’re ex-military and comfortable with the platform, but many more mistakenly for home defense, or for various domestic war scenarios (militia, civil war, invasion, disasters, and other paranoid delusions – you’re kidding yourself if you think you can go up against an entire SWAT team with an AR).
+Some people buy them either because they’re ex-military and comfortable with the platform, but many more mistakenly for home defense, or for various domestic war scenarios (militia, civil war, invasion, disasters, and other doomsday plans).
 I bought mine because they’re fun to shoot at the range, and I was fascinated by the platform.
-I have extensive experience with how they work, how they don’t work, how to rebuild one, how to be safe with one, and even how to disarm someone being reckless at the range with one.
-Unfortunately, most assault rifle owners aren’t this well versed when they purchase an infantry rifle, and probably don’t know very much about them, or how to be safe with them.
-Just like someone expressing their First Amendment right looks like an idiot if they haven’t learned how to exercise restraint and communicate well, someone expressing their Second Amendment “right” is very much an idiot if they haven’t learned how their firearms work or how to be responsible and demonstrate restraint with them.
-I still shock many AR-15 owners when I explain to them that their ARs can fire out of battery and kaboom if they don’t run wet.
+I have extensive experience with how they work, how they don’t work, how to rebuild one, how to be safe with one, and how to disarm someone being reckless at the range with one.
+Unfortunately, most aren’t this well versed when they purchase an infantry rifle, and probably don’t know very much about them, or how to be safe with them.

-Small arms in general (even fully automatic ones) aren’t any good for “defending” a country against a tyrranical government, in spite of what the fear mongering gun industry has sold for an image.
-Our government has taken down countries with armies of full automatics, ground to air missiles, and much heavier weaponry than civilians own in the US.
-Our military swats those armies like flies.
-American gun owners today have bought into the marketing image by the gun industry that somehow assault weapons will prevent another genocide… yet, as we’ve seen just this past few weeks with Puerto Rico, all the government has to do to wipe out a class of people in 2017 is to simply pull the plug on humanitarian aid – passive genocide.
-Whether it’s through advanced weaponry or simply establishing economic dependence, the government today has become far greater at deciding who lives and who dies, regardless of your guns.
+Small arms in general (even fully automatic ones) aren’t any good for “defending” a country against a tyrranical government, in spite of what the gun industry has sold for an image.
+Our government has taken down countries with armies of full automatics, ground to air missiles, and much heavier weaponry than civilians can legally own in the US.
+Our military swats them like flies, all while the gun industry is selling the militia-man-keep-your-government-in-check image.
+A similar belief is somehow assault weapons will prevent another genocide… yet, as we’ve seen just recently in Puerto Rico, all the President has to do to wipe out a class of people in 2017 is to simply pull the plug on humanitarian aid – passive genocide.
+Whether it’s through our military’s advanced weaponry or simply establishing dependence, the government today has become far greater at killing people regardless of your guns.

-Obviously I don’t hate guns, but I do hate that any deranged person can easily get access to them.
-I don’t believe that having sensible controls on access to firearms constitutes tyranny, nor will lack of controls prevent it.
-I do believe that the nature of society will dictate how much control needs to be applied.
-Ben Franklin (who gun owners love to misquote), once said, “Only a virtuous people are capable of freedom.
+Obviously I don’t hate guns, but I do hate that anyone can easily get access to a semi-automatic without going through some vetting.
+I don’t believe that having sensible controls on access to firearms constitutes tyranny.
+The nature of society will dictate how much control needs to be applied.
+Remember Ben Franklin (who gun owners love to misquote); “Only a virtuous people are capable of freedom.
 As nations become more corrupt and vicious, they have more need of masters.”
-Much to the chagrin of gun owners, many of our founding fathers would not have supported the notions that access to weapons should be given to the vicious that roam society.
 Franklin would be rolling over in his grave if he saw the narrative of today’s NRA.
-We’ve become a vicious society.
-We’ve been caught by surprise to be quite different today from many other societies in that regard, who are more peaceful.
-We’re driven by the greed and self-centeredness of our capitalist system, and bought into the notion of “me” as greater than “we”, and that’s trickled down into how little we regard human life or concern for our brother.
-Meeting violence with even more violence has now created an arms race in our society that’s begotten more violent generations, and more ignorant people who think that guns are the solution when they’re really a big part of the cause.
+It almost seems as we’ve been caught by surprise as how violent the United States has become compared to any other developed nation in the world.

 Many argue that assault rifles are statistically insignificant.
 It’s quite true, the number of people killed with rifles is much lower than handguns.
-What the statistics don’t show, however, is the ratio of random homicides between handguns and rifles.
-Handguns are at the top of the list of homicides in general, but I suspect a lot of the reason for this is simply that it’s what drug dealers and gangs are using to kill each other, and the vast majority of other gun crimes that involve either suicide or murder of someone the subject was targeting.
-When it comes to random domestic mass murders, however, more and more of these seem lately to involve an assault rifle – and these random massacres are what we should be analyzing, not the majority of other homicides that have no bearing on the public at large.
+What the statistics don’t show is the ratio of random homicides between handguns and rifles.
+Handguns are at the top of the list of homicides in general, but that gap is much narrower when you’re talking specifically about mass murders.
+When it comes to random domestic mass murders, more and more lately involve an assault rifle – and these random massacres are what we should be analyzing, not the majority of other homicides that have no bearing on the public at large.

 The Assault Weapons Ban